 Nicola draws from her local environment, the balance of nature and how humans have altered it - to a point of no return.
 This change has in part been subtle but cumulative.
 She likes to explore these concerns in many different media – printmaking, ceramics, paintings and installations.

-In her Mangawhai studio, Nicola is preparing for an exhibition in February at the Mangawhai Artists Gallery.
-The solo exhibition 'Gold and Oil, the Legacy and Menace of the Niagara' will alert locals and visitors to Mangawhai of the threat of the RMS Niagara sunk off the coast in 1940.
+In February 2018, Nicola's most recent solo show at the Mangawhai Artists Gallery 'Gold and Oil, the Legacy and Menace of the Niagara' alerted locals and visitors to Mangawhai of the threat of the RMS Niagara which was sunk off the coast in 1940.
 The oil carried on board remains in tanks that are now leaking.
-Nicola’s work will show some of the history of the Niagara and explore what the Niagara oil could do to our fish, sea plants and bird life.
+Nicola’s work showed some of the history of the Niagara and explored what the Niagara oil could do to our fish, sea plants and bird life.

 Facebook: nicola everett artist

-Nicola's exhibition 'Gold and Oil, the Legacy and Menace of the Niagara' opens Thu 8 Feb - Wed 21 at Mangawhai Artists Gallery, 45 Moir St, Mangawhai,
+'Gold and Oil, the Legacy and Menace of the Niagara' February 2018